 Many prominent companies have embraced holistic and successful CI/CD security strategies to safeguard their code and intellectual property.
 Below are a couple of examples.

-Google uses comprehensive, cutting-edge DevOps features in their CI/CD pipeline.
-The company also offers great insight into their philosophy and the importance of addressing security concerns early in development.
+Google uses comprehensive, cutting-edge DevOps features in its CI/CD pipeline.
+The company also offers great insight into its philosophy and the importance of addressing security concerns early in development.
 They also list a few of the preferred security services they’ve incorporated to improve their build environment security:

 Another great example comes from the founder of the company Apriorit.
 Here, they explain how refusing to obfuscate explicit names and classes is one of the main points of cyberattacks.